Dirac/Weyl-node-induced oscillating Casimir effect: Casimir effect in WSMs

-{\it Casimir effect in WSMs.}---First, we demonstrate the typical behaviors of the Casimir effect for Weyl fermions in thin films of WSMs.
-By diagonalizing an effective Hamiltonian~\cite{Yang:2011} for time-reversal broken WSMs, we obtain the typical dispersion relations for Weyl electrons:
+First, we demonstrate the typical behaviors of the Casimir effect for Weyl fermions in thin films of WSMs.
+By diagonalizing an effective Hamiltonian~\cite{Yang:2011} for time-reversal broken WSMs (also see Appendix \ref{App:1}), we obtain the typical dispersion relations for Weyl electrons:

 Below, we fix $t^\prime= t$ and focus on $m/t = 0$, $0.5$, and 2.0.
 The dispersion relations are shown in Figs.~\ref{toy}(a)-(c).